Private health insurance for polycystic ovary syndrome (PCOS) treatment

 What is PCOS?

-PCOS is a common hormonal medical condition affecting 8-13% of women of reproductive age.1 This condition causes the development of multiple cysts on the ovarian follicles, preventing them from releasing eggs.
+Polycystic ovary syndrome (PCOS) is a common hormonal medical condition affecting around 10% of women of reproductive age.1 This condition causes the development of multiple cysts on the ovarian follicles, preventing them from releasing eggs.

-While the exact cause of PCOS is unknown, it has been linked to insulin resistance, low-grade inflammation, excess androgen (a reproductive hormone) and genetic factors.2 PCOS can also lead to an increased risk of health problems such as heart disease, endometrial cancer, type 2 diabetes and high cholesterol.3
+While the exact cause of PCOS is unknown, it has been linked to insulin resistance, weight, high levels of androgen (a male hormone) and genetic factors.1 PCOS can also lead to an increased risk of health problems such as sleep apnoea, heart disease, endometrial cancer, type 2 diabetes and high cholesterol.2

 How does health insurance help with PCOS treatments?

 When it comes to treating the symptoms and seeking help, your GP can guide you on what might best suit your particular situation.
-Private health insurance is just another tool that might present more options for managing your condition.
+Private health insurance is just another tool that might assist when managing your condition.

 Extras policy cover